howird/scivolt/0_meta/templates/4_idea_research.md

 ### Questions

-> 👉 _When exploring a particular research area you will have a lot of questions, some of which might become your reserach focus.
+> 👉 _When exploring a particular research area you will have a lot of questions, some of which might become your research focus.
 It's good to collect them in one place.
 I've found [[QEC Template|QEC Method]] to be quite effective for answering questions effectively._

 - [ ] **Question**:
     - **Evidence**: